dougeby/IntuneDocs/intune-azure/manage-apps/what-is.md

 ---
 # required metadata

-title: Manage apps with Microsoft Intune | Microsoft Docs
+title: What is app management with Microsoft Intune | Microsoft Docs
 description: Use this topic to learn how to manage apps with Microsoft Intune
 keywords:
 author: robstackmsftms.author: robstack